 2. Visible Mold Growth

-Visible mold growth is a clear indication of mold contamination.
-Mold appears in various colors, including black, green, white, or even orange.
-It may present as fuzzy patches, discoloration, or stains on surfaces such as walls, ceilings, or floors.
-It’s also important to monitor areas prone to moisture, such as bathrooms, basements, and kitchens.
-If you spot any visible mold growth, you should contact a mold testing professional to help you identify the type of mold growth and help you create a plan for mold removal.
+Visible mold appears in various colors, such as black, green, white, or orange, and may resemble fuzzy patches, stains, or discoloration on walls, ceilings, or floors.
+Areas prone to moisture, like bathrooms and kitchens, are common spots for growth.
+If you see visible mold, contact a professional to identify the type of mold and plan for removal.

 3. Water Intrusion or History of Moisture Problems